 You want to short a straddle on The Option Prophet (sym: TOP).
 TOP is currently trading at $25, and the at-the-money call is currently trading at $1.20, and the at-the-money put is trading at $1.25.
 Your breakeven to the upside is $27.45.
 We arrived at this number by taking our strike price (25) and adding the call price (1.20) and the put price (1.25) to it.

 Our breakeven to the downside is just as easy to figure out.
 All you need to do is take your strike price minus the credit of the call and minus the credit of the put.
 Using our example from above our downside breakeven is $22.55.
 This is figured by taking our strike price (25) and subtracting the call price (1.20) and the put price (1.25).

 Short straddles make a good strategy if you believe the underlying is not going to move.
-Now this isn't typically a winning prediction since your betting on a really small range to last over a month or two.
+Now, this isn't typically a winning prediction since your betting on a minimal range to last over a month or two.
 We need a way to improve our probability of success.

 The best way to turn a short straddle into a winning strategy is by placing the trade when implied volatility is high and starting to come in.
 When talking about implied volatility coming in we want to make sure we are not chasing volatility higher.
 There is no point in trying to "guess" implied volatility's top.
 What happens in this scenario is you predict a top and enter the trade, volatility continues to move higher, and now you are sitting on unrealized losses.
 Wait until volatility turns around and begins to head lower.

 If we can't get a hold of an implied volatility chart, we want to use volatility percentile.
 When looking at the percentile try to narrow your trades down to underlying's that have a percentile that ranges from 70-100.
 In this range, it means volatility will be at least higher than 70% of the previous readings over the last year.